Anderson-Reges/Anderson-Reges/README.md

-### Hi there 👋, I'm Anderson Reges, everyone calls me Reges, but feel free to call me 😁.
+### Hi there 👋, I'm Anderson Reges, everyone calls me Reges, but feel free to call me by my first or last name 😁.

 ### About Me: